DwarfSun/PollMPH/README.md

   sudo apt-get install git;git clone https://github.com/DwarfSun/Spelunker.git; cd spelunker;sudo ./install.sh

 # Launching Spelunker
-If launched by the crontab during a reboot, Spelunker can be viewed by typing the following in the terminal sudo screen -r spelunker
+If launched by the crontab during a reboot, Spelunker can be viewed by typing the following in the terminal: <br />
+ sudo screen -r spelunker

-To launch Spelunker manually, simply type the following in the terminal sudo /spelunker/spelunk.sh
+To launch Spelunker manually, simply type the following in the terminal: <br />
+  sudo /spelunker/spelunk.sh

 # Installing .NET Core 2.1 SDK